NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Annotation process

 \subsection{Annotation results}

-Each usage pair received $1.8$ annotator's judgements on average, so possible errors or misunderstandings of one annotator could be compensated by another judgement.
-The most important descriptive statistics for both \N{} subsets are given in table~\ref{tab:decriptive_stats}; more is available at our GitHub repository.
+Each usage pair received $1.8$ annotator's judgements on average, so possible errors or misunderstandings of one annotator could be compensated by another.
+The most important descriptive statistics for both \N{} subsets are given in Table~\ref{tab:decriptive_stats}; more is available at our repository.
 For comparison, we also provide the same statistics for the Swedish dataset from \cite{schlechtweg-etal-2021-dwug} and the Russian \textit{RuShiftEval-2} dataset from \cite{kutuzov-pivovarova-2021-three}.
-Note that using less target words (but approximately the same total number of judgements) allowed us to reach higher values of inter-rater agreement (both Spearman $\rho$ and Krippendorff's $\alpha$) than those of any of the prior semantic change datasets.

 Table~\ref{tab:top} shows top $5$ most changed words for both \N{} subsets.
 The `graded' column gives the values of the graded change score (calculated with JSD).
 The `sense gain' and `sense lost' columns demonstrate a binary label depending on whether a word acquired or lost at least one sense based on the binary change score calculated with the same default values of $k=1$ and $n=3$.